• Home

 Loading table...

-The Guards patrolling the Border Zone are described as foreign border forces: armed, corrupt, and willing to call in air support to stop crossings.
+The Guards patrolling the Border Zone are foreign border forces: armed, corrupt, and willing to call in air support to stop crossings.
 That air support detail matters.
 You cannot simply sprint through a contested crossing and expect to survive.
 Plan your stamina, bring medical supplies for trauma, and know your weapon before committing.

 How does Vostok permadeath work?